oakserver/oak/README.md

   To be implemented.

-- `.body()`
+- `.body(asDenoReader?: boolean)`

-  The method resolves to a parsed version of the request body.
+  The method resolves to a version of the request body.
 Currently oak supports request body types of JSON, text and URL encoded form data.
-If the content type of the request is not supported, the request will be rejected with a 415 HTTP Error.
+If the content type is missing, the request will be rejected with a 415 HTTP Error.

-  If the content type is supported, the method resolves with an object which contains a `type` property set to `"json"`, `"text"`, `"form"`, or `"undefined"` and a `value` property set with the parsed value of the property.
+  When `asDenoReader` is false or not passed, the method resolves with an object which contains a `type` property set to `"json"`, `"text"`, `"form"`, `"undefined"`, or `"raw"` and a `value` property set with the parsed value of the property.
 For JSON it will be the parsed value of the JSON string.
 For text, it will simply be a string and for a form, it will be an instance of `URLSearchParams`.
 For an undefined body, the value will be `undefined`.
+If the content type is not supported, the body will be returned with a `type` of `"raw"` and the `value` will be set to a `Uint8Array` containing the raw bytes for the request.
+If the application cannot handle the content type, it should throw a 415 HTTP Error.

-  For more advanced use cases of the body, the original server request is available and contains a `.body` reader.
+  When `asDenoReader` is true, the method resolves with an object who's `type` property is `"reader"` and who's `value` property is a `Deno.Reader` which is the HTTP server request's native response.

 ### Automatic response body handling